Asthma

 • Pollen

-Asthma is a disease that is divided into various types.
-As the factors that cause asthma vary, asthma is divided into different categories.
+Asthma is a disease that is categorized into various types depending on the factors causing it.

-Allergic asthma, also known as atopic asthma, is characterized by flare-ups triggered by allergens such as dust mites or pollen.
-Approximately 90% of patients with allergic asthma also have other health conditions such as eczema, food allergies or hay fever.
-People with allergic asthma should avoid allergens as much as possible.
-In addition, it is necessary to use inhalers recommended by the doctor, which should be used daily, and relaxing inhalers to be used when asthma symptoms occur.
+Also known as atopic asthma, allergic asthma typically flares up in response to allergens like dust mites or pollen.
+Approximately 90% of patients with allergic asthma also have conditions such as eczema, food allergies, or hay fever.
+People with allergic asthma should avoid allergens as much as possible and adhere to a treatment regimen that includes daily use of prescribed inhalers and relief inhalers for symptoms as needed.

 • Redness of the nose